-A.J.
-Green's injury is just one of the key preseason developments that have impacted the rankings
+Lamar Miller's season-ending injury is just one of the latest developments that impacted the rankings

 The NFL preseason is winding down and let's just say there has been no lack of news or developments that have impacted fantasy football rankings as we are less than two weeks from the start of the regular season.

 Of course, the big news is the sudden retirement of Andrew Luck, which thrusts Jacoby Brissett into the starting job for the Indianapolis Colts and adds a degree of uncertainty to this offense entering the season.
 Luck was dealing with an ankle injury that could have sidelined him in Week 1 before he made the announcement he was hanging it up, but even then he was widely considered a top-five fantasy QB.
 The position is deep so it's not like there aren't any other options for disappointed owners to turn to, but losing someone of Luck's caliber not only impacts the QB position, it has ripple effects throughout the fantasy landscape.